OpenHearing/TabSINT/developer_guide/response-area-parameters.md

 something more specific (`mpanlResponseArea` does).

 The Skip button also appears for every page when the `debugMode` and `adminSkipMode` preferences are both on, which is the intended way to click through an exam during development.
+Both are checkboxes on the TabSINT configuration page: turn on **Admin Mode**, then **Admin Skip Mode** underneath it.

 **Not related to `skipIf`.** `skipIf` is a conditional on a page or protocol reference that skips the page outright at navigation time, with no button and no result recorded.